Panhard 24: Body

 The styling of the 24 was well received by the automotive press.
 The car featured a low, modern body line with a prominent raised beltline reminiscent of the then fashionable Chevrolet Corvair.
 At a time when monocoque construction was becoming mainstream, the 24 sat on a separate tubular steel chassis, making it possible, even using the economically available materials of the time, to keep the window pillars relatively thin, resulting in an airy cabin and good all-round visibility.
 The structural rigidity of the body was further enhanced by pleating and reinforcing of the roof panel.
 Tubular steel front and rear subframes were bolted to a chassis that comprised the floor and the flat steel sidemembers.
 Under the skin, the structural architecture was little changed from that of the Dyna 54.

 Although the basic engine had changed little since 1948, the lack of a radiator and the low profile of the flat-twin engine made it possible for Panhard to achieve a low, streamlined front end that followed contemporary styling trends.
 Citroën's DS, constrained by the taller profile of its upright inline four, achieved a similarly wind-cheating front profile only by moving the engine some forty centimetres back from the front of the car.

 The Panhard 24 incorporated twin headlamps recessed into the nose of the car under a transparent cover, a styling motif that was adopted by the Citroën DS in 1967.
-The stainless steel front bumpers / fenders, each in three sections to facilitate replacement, were integrated into the body line in a way that reduced drag and foreshadowed the future design of the Citroën XM.
+The stainless steel front bumpers / fenders, each in three sections to facilitate replacement, were integrated into the body line in a way that reduced drag.